 About the Area

 Located in Beaufort, this vacation home is in the city center.
-USCB Center for the Arts and Beaufort Museum are cultural highlights, and some of the area's activities can be experienced at Sanctuary Golf Club and Ocean Creek.
+St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and the area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 - Dogs and cats only

 - For more information contact the property at the number on the booking confirmation